 Prerequisites: This workshop assumes that you are familiar with modifying the course menu and working with course tools (course management).
-If you would like to attend this workshop and you are not familiar with modifying the course menu or working with course tools, you should request a one-on-one with Janice Florent before Wednesday, January 11th.
-You can reach Janice at extension 7418 or email Janice Florent.
+If you would like to attend this workshop and you are not familiar with modifying the course menu or working with course tools, you should request a one-on-one with Janice Florent before Monday, May 26th.
+You can schedule a one-on-one session, reach Janice at extension 7418 or email Janice Florent.

 NOTE: Sandbox courses are required for this workshop.
 If you do not have a Sandbox course, you should request one at least 24 hours prior to the start of the workshop.
 Follow the link for instructions on requesting a Sandbox course.

 - Led by: Janice Florent (CAT), Dr. Elizabeth Yost Hammer (CAT and Psychology) and Dr. Karen Nichols (CAT)

 - Location: Library, Room 532A

 - Sponsor: Center for the Advancement of Teaching

 Note: Visit our website for additional Blackboard workshops or contact Janice Florent.
 Blackboard How-to guides and on demand videos are available.
 Also visit Blackboard Bits, Bytes, and Nibbles for Blackboard Tips.

 To register: RSVP to firstname.lastname@example.org or call ext 7512.
 Light refreshments will be served.